Frequently Asked Questions

 I also recommend that you have someone in your support system (a therapist, close friend, partner) that can help you decompress or further process some things that may come up for you during this work.
 Often when excavating our personal relationships with diet culture, we realize the pain goes beyond cultural or social-- issues with food or body image may be a component of the pain we have, but often the real shit is rooted in the stories we've been taught by those closest to us.

 Will you offer this workshop again?

 The Everybody is a Babe Workshop has become one of my favorite things I've ever done, but I will be working on my book, my album and touring throughout 2023 & 2024, so I don't foresee another cycle of the workshop for at least another year.

 What is the refund policy?

-If you change your mind before the first class, you will be refunded in full.
+If you change your mind before the first class or our first session, you will be refunded in full.
 If you are unhappy with the workshop after the first class, you are welcome to withdraw and will be given a 50% refund.

 Are there scholarships available?